elverion/us-soccer-php/README.md

 For API requests, all validation is done through each endpoints' matching Request.
 This ensures that all validation has completed prior to handing off to the business side of things (the actual Controller).
 The Request may make use of custom validation Rules to make the logic more reusable.
+Requests can also ensure Authentication and Authorization; these concepts were skipped over for the purpose of this code test, but again would not be difficult to add in.
 See `app/Stadium/Http/Requests/StoreStadiumRequest.php` and `app/Stadium/Validation/StadiumCsvRule.php` for example.

 ## Style guidelines